meteorhacks/meteorhacks.github.io/_posts/2014-06-05-june-a-big-month-for-us.md

 1. June 2nd is our first anniversary
 2. Launch of Kadira

-Beside that, I've some stories to tell you, that's I've not revealed before.
+Beside that I've some stories to tell you, that I've not revealed before.

 ## Our first anniversary